kenlhlui/pydatacuration-p/docs/container/README.md

-# Docker Setup for Data Curation Tool
+# Container Setup for Data Curation Tool

 This guide explains how to set up and run the **Data Curation Tool** using either **Docker Compose** or **Podman Compose**.
 Running the tool